 How it started

 In 2018, ZonMw initiated the first call for proposals in the Microplastics and Health programme, supported by the Topsector Life Sciences & Health (Health~Holland).
 As a result, 15 multidisciplinary breakthrough projects were granted, to jumpstart research in this new field.
-These 1-year projects started in Spring 2019 and finalized in the Summer of 2020.
+These 1-year projects started in Spring 2019 and finalised in the Summer of 2020.
 When funding the projects, it was acknowledged that one year is not enough, and continued research is crucial to answer the unsolved questions on possible health effects and solutions.